March

 But instead of relying on my then vague assumptions, I should have focused on the real numbers: How many businesses are there in the U.S.?
 How many, on average, have a decent site?
 How many have enough money for the type of URLs I design?
 How many are going to actively search for someone to help them with their domain?

 When you test each assumption individually you give yourself a chance to parse out data and understand the market before letting your biases drive you to make questionable decisions.
-I found myself stringing together a list of presupposed guesses that “had to be true” in order to create a that I could do it.
+I found myself stringing together a list of presupposed guesses that “had to be true” in order to create a belief that I could do it.

 If I had gained insight with a data-driven approach, I would have actually enjoyed the process, instead of constantly hushing the questioning voices within my head due to delusions of grandeur.